Ubuntu Server Hardening Checklist for Production Use

 sudo lynis audit system --quick

 The --quick flag runs the audit without pausing for interactive prompts.
 Review the output with attention to warnings and suggestions.
 Items flagged as medium or high severity are the ones that require attention.
-The audit results vary based on what services are installed — a web server will have different findings than a database server.
+The audit results vary based on what services are installed.
+A web server will have different findings than a database server.

 Save the output to a file for comparison when you run the next audit: